makeplans/makeplans-api/readme.md

 ### Custom data

 Custom data are stored as key/value.
-All values are stored as strings.
-Custom data can be added to booking and person.
+All values are stored as strings but we do convert boolean values and values from keys ending in `_at` to `datetime` at output.
+Custom data can be added to booking, person, service and event.

 ### Authentication

 MakePlans uses HTTP Basic Auth.
 The client has to enable the API first and you will find the API-Key in the account settings.
 The API-Key is the username and there is no password.
 MakePlans uses SSL and all requests over http will be redirected to https.

 If your app is installable by end-users you should use oAuth.
-However we do not yet support oAuth so please contact us.
+However we do not yet support oAuth so please contact us if this is something you require.

 ### Identification